 For the more experienced dancer who wishes to advance his/her ballet and modern technique.
-Scholars will focus primarily on the choreographers that have created the backbone of American dance.
-Dancers will focus on advancing their turns, jumps, choreography, and dance history, which will be showcased in 2-3 performances throughout the year.
-Emphasis will be placed on flawless rehearsal etiquette and professional work ethic.
+Scholars focus primarily on the choreographers that have created the backbone of American dance.
+Dancers focus on advancing their turns, jumps, choreography, and dance history, which will be showcased in two to three performances throughout the year.
+Emphasis is placed on flawless rehearsal etiquette and professional work ethic.